Texas First-Time Home Buyer | 2024 Programs and Grants

 What are today’s mortgage rates in Texas?

-You can check current mortgage interest rates in Texas here.
+You can check current mortgage interest rates here.
 Experiment with a mortgage calculator to see how down payment, interest rates, homeowners insurance, and property taxes will all affect your monthly mortgage payment.

 When you’re ready to start the home buying process, make sure you get personalized rate quotes from at least three mortgage lenders.
 Don’t just look at advertised rates online.
 Apply for preapproval and compare the interest rates and fees you’re offered.
 Because that’s the only way to know you’re getting the best deal possible on your new home loan.